seakmengc/seakmengc/README.md

 ## I'm a Student, and Backend Developer!!

-- 🌱 I’m not afraid of challenges because it helps me grow.
+- 🌱 Challenges are my friend.

 <br />
 <br />